ivalab/Mathematica/README.md

 ### Dynamics

 For setting up and solving (numerically) dynamical system differential equations.

-### Averaging

-To perform averaging of dynamical systems.
+Includes also a package for performing averaging of dynamical systems.

 ### Differential Geometry